raj-shekhar1/piccadilly-peers/README.md

 # Piccadilly-peers
-This repo is to help increase the node sync speed on Piccadilly network using static-nodes

-If you are facing node-sync issues on Piccadilly Testnet like not able to connect to peers or slow sync speed.
+To fix node-sync issues on Piccadilly Testnet like not able to connect to peers or slow sync speed.
 You can follow below steps to resolve this.